sudo-nick16/leetime/README.md

 A simple timer for leetcode to avoid spending too much time on one problem.
 The existing ones didn't work or the ones that did didn't have the basic thing that I wanted.
-This ones lacks lots of things too but this is all I could build in 3hrs.
+This one lacks a lot of things too but this is all I could build in 3hrs.

 How to install?